daron666/FinallyCrawled/README.md

 This example uses Cats, Cats-Effect, Monix, Sangria, Http4S, Circe, Sttp.

-To run it with Cats-Effect's IO please use `sbt "runMain org.daron.ApplicationIO"` To run it with Monix's Task please use `sbt "runMain org.daron.ApplicationMonix"`
+To run it with Cats-Effect's IO please use `sbt "runMain org.daron.ApplicationIO"`

+To run it with Monix's Task please use `sbt "runMain org.daron.ApplicationMonix"`

+To run it with ZIO please use `sbt "runMain org.daron.ApplicationZIO"`